- IBS Curriculum

 David and Lyn Silfen Leadership Series

-The student-organized Silfen Leadership Series brings prominent business leaders to campus throughout the academic year for candid discussions of their own choices and thoughts on leadership.
+The student-organized Silfen Leadership Series brings prominent business leaders to campus throughout the academic year for candid discussions about their own choices and thoughts on leadership.

 Military in Business Association

-The Military in Business Association aims to serve the needs of the student body by bringing to campus speakers from various industries to discuss ways in which military experience did and did not prepare him or her for a career in business.
+The Military in Business Association aims to serve the needs of our military students and alumni by bringing to campus speakers from various industries to discuss ways in which military experience prepared them for a career in business.